Lincoln man travels more than 1,000 miles to donate stem cells

-While many students were focused on final exams, Chaz Maschman was traveling more than 1,600 miles to help save a life.
+While many students were focused on final exams, Chaz Maschman of Lincoln, was traveling more than 1,600 miles to help save a life.

 Maschman, a computer engineering major at the University of Nebraska at Omaha, registered to become a bone marrow and stem cell donor after coming across a Reddit post in September.
 The post mentioned Gift of Life Marrow Registry, a nonprofit that facilitates bone marrow and blood stem cell transplants.